oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/03.Android/Using-notes/docs.en.md

 ![](en/nextcloud_notes9.png)

 You will see a folder titled "Notes".
-Inside it can find your notes in .txt file format.<br>
+Inside you can find your notes in .txt file format.

 ![](en/nextcloud_notes10.png)